EU rejects German bid to scrutinise Telefonica/E-Plus merger

 The EU watchdog said it would continue with its investigation of a deal which would reduce the number of mobile telecoms operators in Europe's biggest market from four to three.

-Telefonica announced the bid in July, which will broadly put it on an equal footing with market leaders Deutsche Telekom and Vodafone.
+Telefonica announced the bid in July, which will broadly put it on an equal footing with market leaders Deutsche Telekom (DTEGn.DE) and Vodafone (VOD.L).